vector

 The returned values must be vectors defined on the declared tables.
 A vector function may return a single vector or a tuple of vectors.

 When returning a tuple, all returned vectors must belong to the same table.
+When a vector function is called with scalar values only, it can also return a scalar value.

 Examples